MC-XYR/quick-cone-volume-calculator/README.md

 However, this program can be tricky when you first start using it.
 You need to open cmd in the same directory, test the script, and once it works, save it as a .bat file for convenience.

+⚠️ Java 22 or above is required, but in theory, it supports environments with Java 8 or higher. ⚠️

 Here is an off-the-shelf cmd script.
 You need to open cmd and run it from the same directory:

 | Command | Description |